Senior Gear Editor

 Cons: Fit can be tricky, worth checking the charts and maybe sizing up

-Winter jackets are pricey, there’s no two-ways around it.
-And when “budget” often translates to poor craftsmanship and materials, it can be hard to find options that will save you a buck but also deliver on warmth and weatherproofing when you need it.
-REI Co-op’s in-house gear is known for keeping a few extra bucks in your pocket without compromising on quality, with a sustainable bent, to boot.
-And the Stormhenge jacket is no exception to that rule, with solid warmth, great waterproofing with a 2L shell and full seam-sealing, a robust feature set, and sustainable elements, all for under $300.
+Winter jackets are pricey, there’s no two ways around it.
+And when “budget” often translates to poor craftsmanship and materials, it can be hard to find options that will save you a buck but also deliver warmth and weatherproofing when you need it.
+REI Co-op’s in-house gear is known for keeping a few extra bucks in your pocket without compromising on quality, and with a sustainable bent to boot.
+The Stormhenge jacket is no exception to that rule, with solid warmth, great waterproofing (2L shell and full seam-sealing), a robust feature set, and sustainable elements, all for under $300.
+While the jacket packs in plenty of warmth, it’s also fairly lightweight and moves very easily compared to many other winter jackets on this list.
+It has more of an active-use feel than other jackets on this list thanks to the lightweight and mobile construction, making it a great choice for colder hikes or days on the slopes, as well as general “daily life” use.

 The biggest problem we ran into with this jacket was the fit.
 Winter jackets lean towards a roomier fit, all the better for layering up underneath when the temps drop.
 And REI is no slouch in this category, offering the jacket in sizes up to 3XL, as well as plus sizes for women.
 However, the size medium that our tester tried out (he’s usually a true-to-size medium) fit fairly small, especially in the shoulders and chest area, making layering underneath fairly difficult.
 With this jacket, we recommend double-checking the size charts, and sizing up if you’re on the fence.